 The first step is cleansing your body of drugs and alcohol and getting your health back on track.
 Detoxification allows you to think with a clear mind as your body begins to regenerate and your overall health improves.
 Trained therapists and rehabilitation counselors will attend to the multiple needs of your particular situation and generate a care plan that will benefit you in the long-term.

-If you find yourself struggling with the roller coaster of addiction, it may seem like there isn’t much hope.
+If you find yourself struggling with the roller coaster of trying to overcome your addiction, it may seem like there isn’t much hope.
 Recovery and sobriety are within reach, and they are attainable, you just have to utilize the right tools to achieve your goals.